CiscoCloud/distributive/README.md

 Overview
 ========

+This readme documents the current (development) version of distributive.

 Distributive is a tool for running distributed health checks in server clusters.
 It was designed with Consul in mind, but is platform agnostic.
 The architecture is such that some external server will ask the host to execute this program,